Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project6_ternary_operators_contructors**

-    This project explained the basic concepts of Ternary Operators, Keywords and Class Constructors.
+    This project provided an explanation of the semantics of ternary operators, keywords, and class constructors in JavaScript, covering their usage and behavior.
+Understanding the semantics of these language elements is important for writing concise and efficient code that makes use of conditional expressions, language-specific keywords, and object-oriented programming principles in JavaScript.

     The following key topics were discussed:
         - ?
 Operator